yandex/yandex-search-mcp-server/readme.md

 1. Completely quit Claude Desktop (not just close the window)
 2. Start Claude Desktop again
-3. Click "Search and Tools" to verify that yandex-search is enabled and running
+3. Click "Search and Tools" to verify that yandexSearch is enabled and running

 ## How to Add Yandex Search MCP to Cursor 🤖